ZeeSpire/zss-afk-site/_posts/en/2022-01-19-itinerary-three-days-in-copenhagen.markdown

 ---
 layout: post.en
 type: post

-h1_title: The best things you can do while visiting Copenhagen
+title: The best things you can do while visiting Copenhagen
-title: Three days in Copenhagen
 front_page_title: Three days in Copenhagen
+article_title:  Three days in Copenhagen  #shows on article page

 published: 19 January 2022
 last_modified_at: 19 January 2022